ayaanle-hashi/road_accidents/README.md

-# road_accidents
+# Road Accidents

-Predicting how likely police are to attend the scene of an accident
+Using tree based algorithms to predict how likely police are to attend the scene of an accident.